JohenLastGen-JLG/JohenLastGen-JLG/README.md

 # 👤 About Me

-Security Researcher focused on discovering, understanding, and analyzing security vulnerabilities across modern web technologies.
+Security Researcher dedicated to exploring modern web technologies, analyzing vulnerabilities, and developing practical security tools.

-Passionate about building automation tools, researching web applications, and improving security through responsible analysis and continuous learning.
+Focused on offensive security, automation, and responsible security research with the goal of understanding systems beyond their surface.

-> *"Every system has a story—security begins by understanding how it's written."*
+> **"Understand the system.
+Discover the weakness.
+Improve the security."**

 ---